Branches. Between Times – Still Intertwined.

 The history of people is always also the history of a country.
-Consequently, to understand our own history, we must also always know about that of our country.
-The life stories of Sofie Schneider and her family, like ours, are part of this.
+Consequently, to understand our own history, we must also always know about the history of our country.
+The stories of Sofie Schneider and her family’s lives, like ours, are part of this.

-This indispensability of confrontation as well as the antisemitism of the present caused the Women’s Cultural Centre Leipzig to initiate the laying of a Stolperstein for* Sofie Schneider* – a Leipzig painter of Jewish origin – in 2013.
-The Stolperstein in memory of Sophie was laid on 16 July 2013.
+The necessity of confrontation, as well as current antisemitism, led to the Women’s Cultural Center Leipzig initiating the laying of a Stolperstein for Sofie Schneider – a Jewish painter from Leipzig – in 2013.
+On 16 July 2013, the Stolperstein in memory of Sophie was laid.

-The results of the intensive research into the life of Sofie Schneider were very incomplete in 2013.
-Eight years later, in March 2020, a relative of Sofie Schneiders sent an email from South Africa to thank Frauenkultur Leipzig for laying the Stolperstein of her great-great-grand aunt.
+Despite intensive research into Sofie Schneider’s life, the results were very incomplete in 2013.
+Eight years later, in March 2020, Sofie Schneider’s great-great-grandniece sent an email from South Africa to thank the Frauenkultur Leipzig for laying the Stolperstein in honor of her great-great-grand aunt.

 I am sorry that I cannot communicate in German.
 I am a South African Jewish woman who visited Leipzig last year on my way to a conference in Hamburg.
 I discovered the Jewish records office (Israelitische Religionsgemeinde zu Leipzig) and they helped me find information about my great great aunt Sora Sophie Schneider who was an artist in Leipzig until she died in the holocaust.
 I visited her apartment Eisenbahnstr.
 97. I looked for a Stopelsteine there but couldnt find it.